Creating New Gradle Builds

 Gradle comes with a library of tasks that you can configure in your own projects.
 For example, there is a core type called

-task is very useful (see the documentation for details), but here, once again, let’s keep it simple.
+Copy, which copies files from one location to another.
+The Copy task is very useful (see the documentation for details), but here, once again, let’s keep it simple.
 Perform the following steps:- Create a directory called

-. - Add a file called
+src. - Add a file called

-directory.
-The contents are arbitrary (it can even be empty), but for convenience add the single lineHello, World!
+myfile.txtin thesrcdirectory.
+The contents are arbitrary (it can even be empty), but for convenience add the single lineHello, World!to it. - Define a task called

 task copy(type: Copy, group: "Custom", description: "Copies sources to the dest directory") {